gjpin/arch-linux/README.md

 # Arch Linux install scripts
-For Gnome / Sway + GRUB with BTRFS snapshots see branch 'grub'
+For GRUB with BTRFS snapshots see branch 'grub'

 ## Requirements
 - UEFI